marcoroganovic/react-mini-like/README.md

   diffing, lifecycle hooks and other, to me still, magical stuff.

-Instead of using JSX or separete templating engine every component has `html` method with receives template as string and returns `DocumentFragment` or if it's child component it would return interpolated HTML as a string to parent component.
+Instead of using JSX or separete templating engine every component has `html` method which receives template as string and returns `DocumentFragment` or if it's child component it would return interpolated HTML as a string to parent component.